Virtue-226/Virtue-226/README.md

 - 👋 Hi, I’m Goodness Mbah
-- 👀 I’m interested in Mobile and web programming
+- 👀 I’m interested in building Mobile and Web Applications as well as a backend service/DevOps
-- 🌱 I’m currently learning flutter and react
+- 🌱 I’m currently learning flutter,Node,React,Django and AWS
 - 💞️ I’m looking to collaborate other people to work on projects
 - 📫 You can reach me via mail mbahgoodness226@gmail.com